top of page

 In the spirit of Treaty 18 and of treaties signed all across Canada, I am accountable for the privileges and responsibilities of living here.
 My home is on Anishinaabe territory, under the stewardship of the Saugeen Ojibway Nation and the Three Fires Confederacy.
 This territory is also traditional home to Wendat, Haudenosaunee and other Indigenous peoples who have lived here for thousands of years.

-Photo by: Liwana Bringelson
+Photo by: Sarah Pell

 bottom of page